-- 217. (1) The Commission consists of the following women and men appointed by the President as head of the national executive - - (a) a chairperson and a deputy chairperson who are full-time members; - (b) nine persons, each of whom is nominated by the Executive Council of a province, with each province nominating only one person; - (c) two persons nominated by the local government body established in terms of section 158; and - (d) nine other persons. - (2) Members of the Commission must have appropriate expertise. - (3) Members serve for a term established in terms of national legislation.
+- 217. (1) The Commission consists of the following women and men appointed by the President as head of the national executive: - (a) A chairperson and a deputy chairperson who are full-time members; - (b) nine persons, each of whom is nominated by the Executive Council of a province, with each province nominating only one person; - (c) two persons nominated by organised local government in terms of section 158; and - (d) nine other persons. - (2) Members of the Commission must have appropriate expertise. - (3) Members serve for a term established in terms of national legislation.
 During a member's term of office the President may remove the member from office on grounds of misconduct, incapacity or incompetence.